 One interesting thing about this heat map is at the top of the heat map; we can see legend with different colors with different sales numbers for those colors.

 By using these color legends, we can easily read the heat map.

 One more new addition to the heat map category is building “Table Heat Map.”
 This is also not a built-in tool, so you need to download it from the web.

 - Click on Add, and this will be imported to the Power BI visuals category, and we can see this under the visualization list.

 - Now we need to drag and drop columns to respective fields.
 Drag and drop “City” to “Category” field and “Sales” to “Y” field.

 This will give us the table heat map like the below one.

-Note: I have done so much of formatting to this table, you can download the Power BI Heat Map file from below link and apply each formatting technique as applied.
+Note: I have done so much of formatting to this table, you can download the Power BI Heat Map file from the below link and apply each formatting technique as applied.

 Things to Remember Here

-- Heat Map is a custom visualization in Power BI, so you need to insert from the market place.
+- Heat Map is a custom visualization in Power BI, so you need to insert it from the market place.